24 Best Places to Spot Fall Foliage in America

 Photogenic doesn't begin to describe these top leaf-peeping destinations across the country.

 Big Sky Country is undeniably captivating.
 And Whitefish certainly fits into that category.
 The “secret season” brings clear skies, sunshine, and an abundance of captivating colors.
 Aspen and tamarack (also known as larch) trees turn a golden yellow in early October.
-Whether you prefer canoeing or cycling, there’s no shortage of activities.
-Afterward, get some rest at The Garden Wall Inn.
-Speaking of, these are the most charming B&Bs in every state.
+Whether you prefer canoeing or cycling, there’s no shortage of things to do.
+Afterward, get some rest at the Garden Wall Inn.
+Take a gander at these beautiful road trip photos for more inspiration on where to go.

 Lake Placid, New York

-Lake Placid is among the most idyllic spots in America.
-So it should come as no surprise that this upstate retreat lands on our list.
+Lake Placid ranks among the most idyllic spots in America.
+So it should come as no surprise that this upstate retreat holds a top position on our list.
 Lakes, mountains, and unspoiled forests contribute to the postcard-worthy panorama.
-Come fall, the deciduous trees are in all their glory.
+By mid-fall, the deciduous trees shine in all their glory.
 Drive along the 170-mile Olympic Byway in early October to catch a glimpse of oaks, sugar maples, and birch.
+Ready to hit the open road?
+Clock some miles on one of these scenic road trips that showcase fall foliage.

-Situated on the doorstep of Great Smoky Mountains National Park, Gatlinburg impresses with its mix of high-altitude attractions and awe-inspiring scenic splendor.
+Situated on the doorstep of Great Smoky Mountains National Park, Gatlinburg impresses with its high-altitude attractions and awe-inspiring scenic splendor.
 Mother Nature puts on a sensational show that lasts from early October to mid-November.
 For unsurpassed views, venture to the Space Needle, a 407-foot-tall observation tower.
-Here are 15 cozy cabins for a last-minute weekend getaway.
+Planning a spur-of-the-moment trip?
+These cozy cabins are ideal for a last-minute weekend getaway.

-With its unmistakable mix of fantastic foliage, New England charm, and outdoor adventure, Stowe is the ultimate fall escape.
-After a day of exploration, warm up with a cup of spiced cider before hunkering down at a cozy inn.
-Pro tip: Prime time to see the leaves change is the tail end of September.
-You can always call Vermont’s Seasonal Hotline just to confirm.
+With its unmistakable mix of fantastic foliage, New England charm, and outdoor activities, Stowe is the ultimate fall escape.
+The best time to see tones of yellow, orange, and red?
+The tail end of September.
+(We advise calling Vermont’s Seasonal Hotline at (802)828-3239 to confirm.)
+After a day of exploration, warm up with a cup of spiced cider before hunkering down at the Brass Lantern Inn.
+Discover more of the best places for New England fall foliage.

 New England is synonymous with the seasonal shift.
-Washington, in northwest Connecticut, is as picturesque a place as any.
+Washington, in northwest Connecticut, ups the ante on picturesque.
 Go in late September through early October when the landscape is cloaked in scarlet, gold, and auburn.
-Historic architecture and rural pastimes up the postcard-worthy appeal.
-Make a weekend of it and book a room at Mayflower Grace Inn & Spa, which ranks among the 50 incredible places you can actually spend the night.
+Historic architecture and pastoral pursuits up the appeal.
+Make a weekend of it and book a room at the Mayflower Inn & Spa, which made our list of the 50 incredible places you can actually spend the night.

 This laid-back town in wine country is prized for its hot springs, mud baths, and vineyards.
-It’s also the perfect place to enjoy vino tasting and leaf peeping.
+It’s also the perfect place to relish vino tasting and leaf-peeping.
 Start the day with a trek through the redwoods, maples, and black oaks at Bothe-Napa Valley State Park.
-After an afternoon of sipping world-class Chardonnay, bed down at Calistoga Ranch.
+After an afternoon of sipping world-class chardonnay, retreat to the posh comforts of Calistoga Ranch.
+Don’t forget to brush up on these essential wine terms before you go.

 Bristol, Rhode Island

-Newport may get the glory but Bristol stands apart with its historic architecture, relaxed ambiance, and seasonal festivals.
-Foliage chasers will find plenty to love at Blithewold Gardens and Colt State Park.
-Take a break from gawking at the gorgeous landscape to meander through the quaint downtown area.
+Located 35 minutes from Newport, the quaint town of Bristol boasts historic architecture, relaxed ambiance, and seasonal festivals.
+Foliage chasers will enjoy Blithewold Gardens and Colt State Park.
+Take a break from gawking at the gorgeous landscape to meander through the downtown area.
+Nearby, you’ll find one of the 14 beaches that are even better in the fall.

-Most people associate Kennebunkport with lobster shacks, ocean vistas, and pristine shores.
-But summer isn’t the only time to visit.
+Most people associate Kennebunkport with lobster shacks, ocean vistas, and pristine beaches.
+But summer isn’t the only time to plan a trip.
 This seaside stunner is also fabulous come fall.
-Crimson and gold treetops in arrive in mid-October.
-Temps in the 50s only enhance the experience.
-During your stay, stop by the Seashore Trolley Museum.
+Crimson and gold treetops arrive in mid-October.
+Temperatures in the 50s only enhance the experience.
+Kennebunkport also has many great restaurants and the Seashore Trolley Museum.

-Maryland is more than just crab boils.
-Oakland delights leafage fans with vibrant shades of copper, vermilion, and gold.
-Plan a jaunt to Swallow Falls State Park for a close-up look at towering ancient hemlocks and pine.
-Bonus: the 53-foot cascade is will take your breath away.
-Find out cozy inns to book during peak fall foliage season.
+More than just crab cakes and seafood boils, Maryland overflows with Mid-Atlantic charm.
+And it’s not just the summer season that wows.
+The town of Oakland delights leafage fans with vibrant shades of copper, vermilion, and gold.
+Venture to Swallow Falls State Park for a close-up look at towering ancient hemlocks and pines.

 Trade snow-covered slopes for kaleidoscopic peaks and head to Breckenridge in the fall.
 You’ll be rewarded with golden aspens as far as the eye can see.
 And the panoramas are particularly exceptional from Boreas Pass Road.
-For beer lovers, Breckenridge hosts one of the largest Oktoberfest celebrations in the region.
+For beer enthusiasts, Breckenridge hosts one of the largest Oktoberfest celebrations in the region.
+Youngsters will love the myriad parks and hiking trails.
+Traveling with kids?
+Try one of these 10 ideas for a beautiful fall family getaway.

 Fish Creek, Wisconsin

-Seeking a weekend away to unwind?
-Fish Creek charms travelers with its colorful foliage, farmers markets, and autumnal activities.
+Need a weekend away to unwind?
+Fish Creek charms travelers with its fiery leaves, farmers’ markets, and autumnal activities.
 Highlights include Eagle Bluff Lighthouse, Alexander Noble House Museum, and the tree-lined trails in Peninsula State Park, where you can discover a dazzling array of cedar, white ash, and sugar maples.
+Why not stay in a cottage rental or one of these cozy inns to book during peak fall foliage season?

-Travelers around the globe flock to Lenox for its blend of heritage and natural beauty.
+Travelers flock to Lenox for its blend of heritage and natural beauty.
 Starting in late September, the landscape is ablaze with red, yellow, and green.
-Appreciate the outdoor surrounds at Kennedy Park and Mount Greylock State Reservation.
+Appreciate the outdoor surroundings at Kennedy Park and Mount Greylock State Reservation.
 There’s also plenty of opportunities for hiking, biking, and kayaking.
+For even more seasonal fun, check out these things to add to your fall bucket list this year.

 Fayetteville, West Virginia